Meet Our Team!

 For more than 20 years, Randy and Betsy have been preserving the original Lake Parker settlement and inviting the children of the Northeast Kingdom and beyond to come to camp.

-Leanne has played many different roles at Glover Pioneer Camp over the years, including leading programs in theater, Abenaki games and culture, arts and crafts.
-This year, she will be running our 1st and 2nd grade program.
-Leanne also leads our morning meetings, and has recently taken over as head of programming.
+Leanne has played many different roles at Glover Pioneer Camp over the years, including leading programs in theater, Abenaki games and culture, arts and crafts, and running "Nature Explorers", our 1st and 2nd grade program.
+Leanne also leads our morning meetings, and has recently taken on the role of Programming Director.
 She loves camp so much that she sends both of her own kids every year!

 Peggy Day Gibson